 Crespi Hicks Estate – Most Value in the United States

-The Crespi / Hicks Estate offered at $2,000,000 per acre of land and $2,000 per square foot for the main house, pool house and guest house offers a tremendous value for the purchaser.
+The Crespi / Hicks Estate, including the main house, pool house and guest house, offers a tremendous value for the purchaser.
 The estate consists of the 28,996 square foot main house, the 6,318 square foot guest house and the 7,188 square foot pool house and a few other structures.
 The land consists of 25.25 acres of rolling topography, forest, creek, pond and gardens.
 Of the 25.25 acres, the estate home is available to purchase on 9 to 16 acres that characterize the aesthetic of the estate home.

 Largest Estate Property in a Major United States City

 Sited on 25 acres, the home is placed at the bottom of the hill and in front of a spring fed creek and forest.
 This Preston Hollow acreage creates the largest estate property found in any major U.S. city and is located just eight minutes from an Arts District and thriving city center.

 This Home Best Residential Investment in Dallas

 The large amount of land in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property the best residential investment in Dallas.
 Even during the last 16 years when the Dallas real estate market was rather subdued, the acreage in Mayflower Estates doubled in value every seven or eight years.

 Now Dallas is rapidly growing and experiencing the benefit from the last 20 years of philanthropic contributions and business leaders making investments in the city.
 If the value of land in Dallas continues at its current pace, the land alone will be worth the listing price in 10 years.

 Some of the nation’s finest private schools are a few minutes from the Crespi / Hicks Estate.
 Preston Hollow has always been the neighborhood of choice for families with children attending elite preparatory schools.